-Educational Volunteering: e.g. community service in primary schools, lower school subject support, peer tutoring, Ravenswood school, IT skills for silver surfers.
+Educational Volunteering: e.g. community service in primary schools, lower school subject support, peer tutoring, youth & community centre.

-Gordano Extra: e.g. Book Club, Running Club, Sixth Form netball and rugby teams.
+Gordano Extra: e.g. Book Club, Crochet Club and football teams.

-GCSE RETAKES
+GCSE Retakes

 All Sixth Form students must re-sit GCSE English Language and Maths if they have not achieved a Grade 4 in each of these subjects.
-As part of their Sixth Form offer they will be expected to attend all GCSE resit classes and revision sessions.
+As part of their Sixth Form offer they will be expected to attend all GCSE re-sit classes and revision sessions.

 These lessons may take place during twilight sessions, so students will need to be available at the end of the school day.